matthewchungcodefresh/argo-hub/README.md

 * `docs` folder - contains documentation for every template within the workflowTemplate (name be identical to the template name)

 ### Versioning
 Each workflow template is versioned and can be referenced by specific versions.
-The Codefresh Hub provides a clear structure for both owners and consumers to pick and use the versions that make sense for their use cases.
+The Codefresh Hub provides a clear structure for both owners and consumers to help pick and use the versions that make sense for their use cases.
 Users can also use multiple versions to test changes, without fully upgrading.
 Check out the [file system structure](#Hub-file-system-Structure), and the [workflow template conventions](#WorkflowTemplate-manifest-conventions).

 ### Full release life cycle